Rich Text Editor / Document Model / Inlines / Inline Elements

 Baseline

-The baseline property controls whether the displayed text must have normal, superscript or subscript baseline.
+The baseline property controls whether the displayed text must have normal, superscript, or subscript baseline.
 The baseline also affects the effective font size in case you specify superscript or subscript depending on the currently used font preferences.
-The following table list the available options:
+The following table lists the available options:

 ENBaseLine Description